liamross/duck-stack/README.md

 ### actiontypes.js

-> Note: Ducks proposes that your action types should be named based on their position within the project.
+> Note: Traditional ducks proposes that your action types should be named based on their position within the project.
 For example, rather than having:
 `export const REDUCER_TYPE_ONE = 'REDUCER_TYPE_ONE'`
 you could have something like: